 The theme for the EQA Challenge for 2018 was ‘Boundaries’.
 Boundaries, whether national, regional, linguistic, cultural, economic, personal, or boundaries in patterns, techniques, fabrics, styles etc. There are many boundaries to explore, expand and overcome.
 8 selected entries from each of 19 countries were displayed at the Festival of Quilts 2018 in Birmingham and the exhibition is now touring through many European countries for the next two years.

 Threads without Borders : 2019 EQA challenge in celebration of its 30 years

 The EQA has decided to commemorate our 30th anniversary in 2019 with a challenge with the theme 'Threads without Borders'.
 At this time of change in Europe, simple materials such as threads connect people all over Europe.

-Six quilts will be chosen in the UK and these will be made into two collections.
+Six quilts were chosen in the UK and these will be divided into two collections.
 Pieces from these collections will be exhibited at the Festival of Quilts 2019 and the European Patchwork Meeting in Alsace before touring other European quilt venues.

 Due to the cancellation of 2020 Festival of Quilts this challenge will now take place in 2021 please see revised dates below.
 All entries which have already submitted for this challenge will be carried forward.
 The selected quilts will now be exhibited at Festival of Quilts 2021.
 Let us make this a QGBI exhibition of work to remember in years to come.

 The European Quilting Association (EQA) annually invites all Guild members in the 20 countries to make a quilt to a common challenge theme.
 A collection of eight quilts from each country will be displayed at the Festival of Quilts alongside similar ones from the other EQA countries.
 The whole exhibition will then travel to various exhibition venues in member countries.